Genetics and Addiction Overview

 Alcoholism and SNP Genes

-- rs1076565: Potentially important in the development of alcohol dependency
+- rs1076565: Potential relevance in alcohol dependency development.

-- rs1042173: May predict heavier drinking patterns amongst caucasian alcoholics
+- rs1042173: Associated with heavier drinking patterns in some populations.

 Drug Abuse and SNP Research

-- rs324420: A SNP in the fatty acid found in the FAAH gene rs324420^.
-It is thought to increase the risk of substance abuse, including drugs like marijuana.
+- rs324420: A SNP in the FAAH gene associated with increased risk of substance use behaviors.

 Addiction Genes